List of unproduced DC Comics projects: Superman: Red Son live action film

 In 2017, Jordan Vogt-Roberts pitched a Red Son adaptation to Warner Brothers, as an "offshoot" of the DC Extended Universe with different actors for Superman and Batman, but "was told no".
-Mark Millar responded by saying that two friends of his had been approached by WB to direct a live-action Red Son.
-An animated film ultimately came out in 2020 as part of the DC Universe Animated Original Movies.
+An animated film ultimately came out in 2020 as part of the DC Universe Animated Original Movies line.
+Another filmmaker Matthew Vaughn expressed interest to direct a film adaptation of the comic starring Henry Cavill, who previously portrayed Superman in the DC Extended Universe.